Why choose NPC?

 - 2-D classes: Studio classes in drawing, painting, watercolor and colored pencil are scheduled every semester at our four campuses (Holbrook, Show Low, Snowflake and Winslow).
 The foundational class, Basic Design, introduces you to page composition, tools, materials and concepts used in artistic creation.
 This class is offered each semester at all campus and center locations on the college's interactive video and enhanced audio systems.

 - 3-D classes in ceramics are offered at the Show Low campus.

 - Photography: NPC offers a variety of independent photography courses.
 Classes requiring a darkroom are taught at the Show Low and Holbrook campuses; digital photography is offered only at Show Low.

 - Metal Art: The NPC Welding department offers two innovative 3-credit metal art classes.
-The metal arts facilty is located in the Show Low Industrial Park.
+The metal arts facility is located in the Show Low Industrial Park.
 For more information about these classes contact Howard Noble at (928) 205-8364 or send him an email.

-NPC offers noncredit personal interest courses like ceramics, stained glass, quilting, jewelry and knife-making through its special Learning Adventures program.
+NPC offers noncredit personal interest courses like ceramics, scrapbooking, stained glass, quilting, jewelry and knife-making through its special Learning Adventuresprogram.